What to Expect at an Engagement Session

 During the engagement session, you’ll most likely be hugging, walking, holding hands, which means having something to carry, like a bag full of stuff, would be completely unnecessary and in your way (and ours).
-So try to come as relaxed as possible, not having to worry about extra stuff to carry (which we’d most likely need to take away from you).
+So try to come as hands-free as possible, not having to worry about extra stuff to carry (which we’d most likely need to take away from you).

 One important thing, though: rules are made to be broken!